tushar-97/tushar-97.github.io/_posts/2019-05-26-everything-gsoc.md

 ---

 Thanks for making it through the entire post.
-If you have any questions/suggestions do send me an email at <tushar1997@gmail.com>.
+If you have any questions/suggestions leave a comment or send me an email at <tushar1997@gmail.com>.
 {: style="text-align: justify;"}